FURK4NGG/blacklayer/README.md

 <br><br>

 ## Here are the available settings in blacklayer.conf:
-run_blacklayer=true → Enable per-monitor blacklayer
+run_blacklayer=true → Enables Blacklayer after the inactivity threshold is reached
-run_lock=true  → Lock the session after inactivity
+run_lock=true → Locks the session after the configured LOCK_DELAY
-run_sleep=true → Turn off all displays after longer inactivity
+run_sleep=true → Suspends the system after the configured SLEEP_DELAY
-LOOP_INTERVAL=60 → Main worker loop interval (in seconds)
-COUNT_THRESHOLD=5 → Inactivity trigger threshold
+BLACKLAYER_DELAY=5 → Inactivity time before Blacklayer opens
-EVENT_POLL_INTERVAL=3 → Event-driven polling interval (in seconds)
+LOCK_DELAY=9 → Inactivity time before the session is locked
+SLEEP_DELAY=20 → Inactivity time before the system is suspended
+USE_INPUT_ACTIVITY=true → Monitors the focused monitor at the moment Run is clicked
+USE_INPUT_ACTIVITY=false → Uses an independent inactivity timer for each monitor
 resource= → Blacklayer background resource(png, jpg, gif)

 !If you want to change blacklayer color: